MDOT Small Business Grant

 Must be a small business, defined as one of the following:

-- An entity whose gross sales did not exceed an average of $2,000,000 or less in its most recently completed three fiscal years; or
+- An entity whose annual gross sales did not exceed an average of $2,000,000 or less in its most recently completed three fiscal years.

 Prioritization of Funding

-Grant awards will be prioritized based on 1) the location of the business and its proximity to significant construction impacts in the previous three months or anticipated for the next three months; and 2) businesses located in an area designated as a Sustainable Community, Priority Funding Area, or Opportunity Zone.
+Grant awards to eligible businesses will be prioritized based on 1) the location of the business and its proximity to significant construction impacts in the previous six months or anticipated for the next six months; and 2) businesses located in an area designated as a Sustainable Community, Priority Funding Area, or Opportunity Zone.
+Grant amounts will vary based on business size and location.
+All grant award decisions are final.

 Limitations

 Eligible businesses may receive grants of up to $50,000 per award and are limited to no more than two awards per a calendar year.
-Grant award amounts will vary based on a business’s gross sales and the construction activities taking place at or immediately near the business location in the six months immediately prior to the grant application.
+Grant payments will generally be made within thirty days of notice of grant award.
 There are no fees or costs to apply for a grant.
 However, please note that grants are taxable.
-Cannabis-based businesses, pawn shops, gun shops, massage parlors, adult video/book shops, adult entertainment facilities, tanning salons, check-cashing facilities, gambling facilities, tattoo parlors, and liquor stores are ineligible to receive grant awards.
+Businesses ineligible to receive grant awards include cannabis-, tobacco-, and alcohol-based businesses; pawn shops; gun shops; massage parlors; adult video/book shops; adult entertainment facilities; tanning salons; gambling facilities; and tattoo parlors.

 Background